 Want to Apply For a VA Loan in Washington?

 Are you ready to apply for a VA loan in Washington to finance a home purchase?
 If so, Sammamish Mortgage is ready to help!
 We have been providing many different mortgage programs to borrowers in Washington State, as well as all of the Pacific Northwest region, including Colorado, Idaho, and Oregon.
-We are a family-run business that strives to help borrowers realize their dreams of owning a home.
+We are a family-run business that has been striving to help borrowers realize their dreams of owning a home since 1992.
 Contact us today if you have questions about applying for a mortgage.